Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Results

-Whether \eqref{eq:const-large-lambda} holds for alloy-type models in the continuum seems to be unknown \cite[App.\ A]{artRSO2006AizEtAl2}, but it does hold for the discrete Anderson model. \item Theorem \ref{th:IntMainResiii} shows that Anderson orthogonality is not absent almost surely in the region of complete localisation, contrary to established wisdom in the physics literature \cite{PhysRevB.65.081106}.
-Only very recently physical reasoning and numerical evidence was put forward that Anderson orthogonality does occur in the region of complete localisation \cite{Khemani-NaturePhys15,PhysRevB.92.220201}. \item For sign-definite perturbations $W$, the condition \eqref{eq:ResultNoAocStat2} for Anderson orthogonality to occur in the region of complete localisation is equivalent to a non-vanishing index,
+\begin{remarks} \item The set of energies for which \eqref{AbsAoc} holds is not empty for our model, see Remark \ref{rem:SSFcont}. \item Theorem \ref{th:IntMainResii} shows that there is no relic of Anderson orthogonality when switching off the perturbation.
+A similar phenomenon is expected to occur in the large-disorder limit. \item Theorem \ref{th:IntMainResiii} shows that Anderson orthogonality is not absent almost surely in the region of complete localisation, contrary to established wisdom in the physics literature \cite{PhysRevB.65.081106}.
+Only very recently, physical reasoning and numerical evidence was put forward that Anderson orthogonality does occur in the region of complete localisation \cite{Khemani-NaturePhys15,PhysRevB.92.220201}. \item For sign-definite perturbations $W$, the condition \eqref{eq:ResultNoAocStat2} for Anderson orthogonality to occur in the region of complete localisation is equivalent to a non-vanishing index,